varunkumar/crx-react/README.md

-# Chrome extension for boosting ChatGPT experience
+# Template for creating a Chrome extension using React